 Replacing the Weather Seals

 Designers configure the weather seals on the bottom of your garage door to keep your garage fully insulated.
-This protective lining keeps bugs and unwelcome animals visitors from crawling beneath the garage door, keeps cold air from flowing in from the bottom, and stops water from leaking into the interior of your garage.
-Open your garage door and inspect the weather seals for any holes or damage.
+This protective lining keeps bugs and unwelcome animal visitors from crawling beneath the garage door, keeps cold air from flowing in from the bottom, and stops water from leaking into the interior of your garage.
+Open your garage door and inspect the weather seals for holes or damage.
 While these typically last for years at a time, a garage door technician can replace them quickly and at a low price.

 Realigning the Safety Sensors